Minuet-Hoax/PitchLoop-VR/README.md

-# Customizing spatial Persona templates
+# Building a guessing game for visionOS

-Arrange spatial Personas in a team-based guessing game.
+This sample shows how to build a guessing game for two competing teams.

 ## Overview